amorena/democdonpaas/README.md

 - Release user can select any build in UAT and do a "push button" deployment to PROD (Production)

 ## Recognitions
-I have improved my first version of this demo on the basis of some configurations done by my collegue Siamak Sadeghianfar in another demo and who wrote the OpenShift Jenkins plugin.
+I have improved my first version of this demo on the basis of a similar demo done afterwards by my collegue Siamak Sadeghianfar (who wrote the OpenShift Jenkins plugin).
 Furthermore thanks to Arun Gupta who has reviewed my initial work and provided useful inputs as well as Giuseppe Bonocore who has improved even further the Openshift Jenkins plugin.